picccassso/BMA/README.md

-BMSA - Basic Music Streaming App (Yes, that's the name I am going with).
+BMSA - Basic Music Streaming App (Yes, that's the name I am going with and I am a bit too lazy to change the folder names for it!).

 This is a basic streaming app I am working on that allows you to self-host your music library easily.
 This app is currently being developed on MacOS & Android (before moving to other platforms).